rashika-dabas/Test-Addition/README.md

 Follow these steps to get started with testing using this repository:

-1. **Clone the Repository:** git clone https://github.com/your-username/your-repository.git
+1. **Clone the Repository:** git clone https://github.com/rashika-dabas/Test-Addition.git
 2. **Navigate to the Project Directory:**
 3. **Install Dependencies:**
 4. **Run Tests Locally:**

 ## Online Testing on GitHub

 This repository supports online testing through the GitHub portal.
-Simply push your changes, and GitHub Actions will automatically run the tests for you.
-Ensure your workflow configuration (.github/workflows/tests.yml) is appropriately set up.
+Push your changes, and GitHub Actions will automatically run the tests for you.
+Do ensure your workflow configuration (.github/workflows/tests.yml) is appropriately set up.